telerik/xamarin-forms-docs/installation-and-deployment/getting-started.md

 ---
-title: Getting Started
+title: Getting Started on Windows
-page_title: Getting Started with Telerik UI for Xamarin.Forms
+page_title: Getting Started with Telerik UI for Xamarin.Forms on Windows
 slug: getting-started
 position: 3
 ---